 Landing Page – Check if the landing page your ad is directing to is functional and relevant to the ad messaging as well as the keywords being bidded for.
 Similarly, check how the Display URL has been mentioned and if the right keyword combination has been used there.

 Location Settings – It is advisable to review the locations being targeted by your ad and whether the audience you wish to reach out to is present in the targeted area.
-If you have a restricted budget it is preferred to show it to relevant audience instead of targeting to a global audience.
+If you have a restricted budget it is preferred to show it to a relevant audience instead of targeting to a global audience.
 Also, check the advanced location targeting option selected as shown in the image below.
 Depending on how your business operates choose the option that is more appropriate.

 Negative Keywords – The role of negative keywords is inevitable.
 Check your search query report for any terms that you consider irrelevant and would not want to show your ad for.
-Adding negative keyword saves your account from depleting budget and shows your ads for relevant search terms only.
+Adding negative keywords saves your account from depleting the budget and shows your ads for relevant search terms only.
 Also, check for campaigns with missing negative keywords and consider creating a common negative keywords list and share it with multiple campaigns in the shared library.

 Keywords – Reviewing the search terms report to find new opportunities is another ongoing task for a PPCer.
-Check for keywords with low quality score and determine the action step to be taken (either removing the keyword or optimizing it to improve its score.
+Check for keywords with low quality score and determine the action step to be taken (either removing the keyword or optimizing it to improve its score).

 Keyword Match Types – Double check the match type assigned to the keyword and if you need to modify them.
-For instance if you wish to show your ads for only dog food and not search queries such as what food dog eats, how to cook food for dog etc. then might as well add it as phrase match type.
+For instance, if you wish to show your ads for only dog food and not search queries such as what food dog eats, how to cook food for dog etc. then might as well add it as phrase match type.

 If using broad match type keywords, make sure to keep a close watch on the search terms being triggered as a result.
-Keep the relevant ones and add the irrelevant ones as negative keywords.
+Keep the relevant ones and add irrelevant ones as negative keywords.

 Also, bidding as per the match type is an option that you can review.
-Ideally broad match keywords are set at low cost (as it matches to maximum search queries) and exact match keywords are set at higher cost (being more relevant to your business and search term being searched for).
+Ideally, broad match keywords are set at low cost (as it matches to maximum search queries) and exact match keywords are set at a higher cost (being more relevant to your business and search term being searched for).

-With these action items you can take the first step towards reviewing your PPC account.
+With these action items, you can take the first step towards reviewing your PPC account.
 To help advertisers with this practice, we provide a Free Audit Report to help advertisers easily get the insights and recommendations they need to improve their account’s performance.